BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 The Raspberry Pi 2 should be able to handle about 10 clients simultaneously at the sampling rate of 250 ksps.

+It is quite good from an embedded device like that, but don't expect the same performance than from a PC.

 ![](http://ha5kfu.sch.bme.hu/up/levlista/top-all-proc.png)

 You will have to set the `max_clients` and the `samp_rate` correctly.
 If you allow too much clients to connect, audio will lag for all of them (will get audio underruns), as the CPU just can't make it.

+The higher the sampling rate is:
+* the higher bandwidth will be seen on the waterfall diagram,
-The lower the sampling rate is, the lower the CPU usage gets (per client as well).
+* the higher the CPU usage gets (per client as well),
+* the less clients can connect without lags.

 You should try to open many browser windows and see at how many clients will the audio start to lag.